 - 2.1.
-Modular furniture systems (i.e., cubicles and their components)-including desktops, shelves, partitions, storage drawer pedestals, stanchions, etc.-are considered independently functioning tangible resources and, therefore, are not collectively evaluated for capitalization. - 2.2.
+Modular furniture systems (i.e., cubicles and their components)-including desktops, shelves, partitions, storage drawer pedestals, stanchions, etc.-are considered independently functioning tangible resources and, therefore, are not collectively evaluated for capitalization, unless part of a significant group of assets. - 2.2.
 If an individual component of a modular furniture system costs five thousand dollars (\$5,000) or more, it should be treated as an individual capital asset. - 3.
 Works of art and historical treasures. - 3.1.
 Unless a written exception is granted by the GAO, works of art and historical treasures in the possession of State agencies are to be treated as components of qualifying collections.
 A qualifying collection is subject to all the following provisions: - 3.1.1.
 The collection is to be held for public exhibition, education, or research in furtherance of public service, rather than for financial gain. - 3.1.2.
 The collection is to be protected, cared for and preserved. - 3.1.3.
 The net proceeds from the sales of collection items are to be used to acquire other items for collections. - 3.1.3.1.
 The term "net proceeds" is defined as the gross selling price less all direct expenses of the sale. - 3.1.3.2.
 The collection to which the sold items and the acquired items belong need not be the same. - 3.2.
-Works of art and historical treasures that are not part of a qualifying collection are to be capitalized.
+Works of art and historical treasures that are not part of a qualifying collection are to be capitalized if equal to or greater than the capitalization threshold of \$5,000.
 Capitalization requires that the value of a work of art or historical treasure be determined; this may be accomplished by ascertaining its historical cost or by establishing its fair market value. - 4.
 An individual item that is exhaustible and meets the relevant threshold should be capitalized and depreciated over its estimated useful life.